 Minimum monthly wage is € 1,653.60 per month for any employee over the age of 21.

 - For customers of Remote, all employee payments will be made in equal monthly instalments on or before the last working day of each calendar month, payable in arrears.

 We can help you get a new employee started in the Netherlands fast.
-The minimum onboarding time we need is only 48 hours.
-Start date before the 10th, if after, it will be included in the next month's payroll.
+The minimum onboarding time we need is only 8 working days.

 Our team ensures your employees are onboarded and paid as quickly as possible while keeping your business compliant with all local employment legislation.
 The minimum onboarding time begins after the employee submits all required information onto the Remote platform.
 The onboarding timeline is also dependent upon registration with local authorities.